An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Data-Driven Multi-Feature Extraction

 We use four (``a," ``b," ``c," ``d") different 15 mm diameter textured indenters (Formlabs photopolymer resin), which are mounted onto the UR5 arm.
 The textures contain hemispherical bumps and are chosen to represent a range of bump densities.
 The textures are a subset of those used in previous work \cite{pestell2022_tactip}.
 The bump diameter and spacing is determined in such a way that preserves contact area across the textures (excluding the flat texture), to avoid introducing spurious features unrelated to the texture (Fig. \ref{fig:setup}).

 We follow one data collection procedure for all of the training data.
 We collect drag data at velocities ranging from 20 mm/s to 60 mm/s in 5 mm/s increments using fixed accelerations of 0.3-0.4 m/s$^2$.
 The $z$ height and $z$ rotation of the indenter are randomized for every drag to be robust to these factors.
+The height range is calibrated to apply between 1 and 5 Newtons (N) downward force.
+The rotation range is 0 to 45 degrees to include all indenter pattern rotations.
 The data collection procedure is detailed in Alg. \ref{alg:data}.
-In total, we collected approximately 200 drags per velocity per texture, totalling approximately 7200 drags.
+In total, we collected $\sim$200 drags per velocity per texture, totalling $\sim$7200 drags.